equalitie/np1sec-test-client/README.md

 Tools > Plugins and enable the `(n+1)sec Secure messaging` plugin.

 Subsequent pidgin executions can be done by executing the same command again.
-Note however, note that executing it shall update the np1sec and np1sec-test-client projects to their latest versions.
+Note however, that executing it shall update the np1sec and np1sec-test-client projects to their latest versions.
 To avoid that one may instead execute